 Registrant/Admin/Tech/Other Street, City, State/Province, Postal Code, and Country are in the proper format for the applicable country or territory as defined in UPU Postal addressing format templates, the S42 address templates (as they may be updated) or other standard formats

-In accordance with Section 1(f) of the Specification, registrars must verify the email address OR the telephone (V2 - operational validation).
+In accordance with Section 1(f) of the Specification, registrars must verify the email address OR the telephone .

 Registrars are required to provide ICANN Contractual Compliance with evidence that the verification required by the Registrar Accreditation Agreement (RAA)'s Whois Accuracy Program Specification occurred and the registrar received an affirmative response from the Registered Name Holder (RNH), and Account Holder (AH), if different.
 Registrars may designate the method used (email or telephone) and manner in which the verification is performed.